teclone/industries/README.md

 # industries

-Export list of industry categories, reusable for website implementations
+Exports list of industry categories, reusable for website implementations. such as list of industry categories seen in Linkedin, and many other websites.